zhouaini528/okex-php/README.md

     print_r(json_decode($e->getMessage(),true));
 }

-//Get the information of all holding positions in futures trading.Due to high energy consumption, you are advised to capture data with the "Futures Account of a Currency" API instead. try {
+//Get the information of all holding positions in futures trading.Due to high energy consumption,
+//You are advised to capture data with the "Futures Account of a Currency" API instead. try {
     $result=$okex->position()->getAll();
     print_r($result);